Synergenics Consulting logo

 TAKE AWAY

-The workshop will provide strategies, and identify tools to adopt in your organization, to navigate successfully through proposed new regulations in the Canadian and US jurisdictions, assuring choices, and the best interest of your operations, are not compromised.
+The seminar will provide strategies, and identify tools to adopt in your organization, to navigate successfully through proposed new regulations in the Canadian and US jurisdictions, assuring choices, and the best interest of your operations, are not compromised.

-OVERVIEW
+SEMINAR OVERVIEW

 We dive into the implications and benefits of introducing a regulatory regime specific to the US and Canada.
 We review maritime supply chains in the trade activity of vessels operating in the world.